John Schlesinger: Career

 Schlesinger directed on stage Timon of Athens (1965) for the Royal Shakespeare Company and the musical I and Albert (1972) at London's Piccadilly Theatre.
 From 1973, he was an associate director of the Royal National Theatre, where he produced George Bernard Shaw's Heartbreak House (1975).
 He directed several operas, including Les contes d'Hoffmann (1980) and Der Rosenkavalier (1984), both at Covent Garden.

 Schlesinger directed a party political broadcast for the Conservative Party in the general election of 1992, which featured Prime Minister John Major returning to Brixton in south London, thus highlighting Major's humble background, something atypical for a Conservative politician at that time.
-Schlesinger admitted to having voted for all three main political parties in the UK at one time or another.
+Schlesinger said he had voted for all three main political parties in the UK at one time or another.

-Later life
+Later life and death

 In 1991, Schlesinger made a brief return to acting, portraying the gay character 'Derek' in the TV adaptation of The Lost Language of Cranes for the BBC.
 Schlesinger had himself come out during the making of Midnight Cowboy.

 Schlesinger was appointed Commander of the Order of the British Empire (CBE) in the 1970 Birthday Honours for services to film.
-Maintaining a flat in London and house at Palm Springs, California Schlesinger had a Golden Palm Star on the Palm Springs Walk of Stars dedicated to him in 2003.
+Maintaining a flat in London and house at Palm Springs, California Schlesinger had a Golden Palm Star on the Palm Springs Walk of Stars dedicated to him in January 2003, which was his final public appearance.

-Schlesinger underwent a quadruple heart bypass in 1998, before suffering a stroke on New Year's Day 2001.
-He was taken off life support at Desert Regional Medical Center in Palm Springs on 24 July 2003, and he died early the following day at the age of 77.
+Schlesinger underwent a quadruple heart bypass in 1998, before suffering a stroke on New Year's Day 2001, which substantially diminished his faculties.
+He died at Desert Regional Medical Center in Palm Springs on the morning of 25 July 2003, at the age of 77.

-He was survived by his partner of over 30 years, photographer Michael Childers.
+Schlesinger was survived by his partner of over 30 years, photographer Michael Childers.
 A memorial service was held on 30 September 2003.
+He was cremated, with most of his ashes interred next to his parents, and the remainder left to be interred with Childers.